 [Cross-posted from the Google Enterprise Blog]

 Editor's note: Over 3 million businesses have adopted Google Apps.
-Today we’ll hear from David Bullock, CFO of YETI Coolers based in Austin, Texas.
+Today we’ll hear from Rex Hammock, Founder and CEO of Hammock, a content and custom media firm in Nashville, Tennessee.
 To learn more about other organizations that have gone Google and share your story, visit our community map or test drive life in the cloud with the Go Google cloud calculator.

 At Hammock, we develop and manage a wide array of content, helping our clients engage with customers to increase loyalty and extend the length of the relationship.
 Since I founded the company 20 years ago, our work has expanded from print newsletters and magazines to include a range of digital media, such as websites, blogs, event media, and more.
 We’ve grown to 20 full-time employees and have developed a network of over 1,000 freelancers across the country.
 Technology has played an important role in what we offer our clients and how we work together as a team.

 A couple of years ago, when our Technology Director left the company, we decided to experiment with using an outsourced solution for networking and systems so our internal technology staff could focus on development and creative duties.
 The experience gave us confidence to outsource other parts of IT so when the email server became unreliable and couldn't filter spam as well as our personal Gmail accounts, we started researching alternative solutions.
 With the help of an external IT service, we unplugged the email server and switched to Google Apps.

 Fixing our spam problem – which Gmail has done amazingly well – would have been enough to make the switch to Google Apps worth it.
 We did a cost analysis per employee, however, and keeping servers in-house for just email would have been more expensive than the entire suite of Google Apps.
 Plus, adding calendars, contacts and documents, all of which sync nicely to our smart phones, tablets, and home computers has changed the way we work for the better.